STEPHENMUCHANGA/airbnb-clone-project/README.md

 ### Define Entities and Relationships in ER Diagram
 #### The entity relationship (ER) diagram: ![Entity-Relationship Diagram drawio](https://github.com/user-attachments/assets/0e75f071-6a7c-4166-9430-d7b5e609c895)
-#### This enables the creation of an entity relationship (ER) diagram of the User, Payment, Booking, Property, Message, and Review entities in the database and their relationships as listed bellow:
+#### This enables the creation of an entity relationship (ER) diagram of the User, Payment, Booking, Property, Message, and Review entities in the database and their relationships
+#### Requirements
 - User ↔ Property
 Relationship: One-to-Many
 Description: A single user (with role host) can create multiple properties.